-- For private residential dwellings, areas of private outdoor space should receive at least 3 hours of sunlight between 9am and 3pm at the winter solstice. - For integrated developments 70% of the total number of dwellings should receive 3 hours of sunlight on winter solstice to either the principal private open space, private balcony (min width of 2.5m) or habitable room. - Dwellings should also be designed to avoid overshadowing of adjacent properties and to protect sunlight access to any habitable room or private outdoor living space of adjacent buildings to less than 4 hours between 9am and 3pm at the winter solstice (21 June).
+- For private residential dwellings, areas of private outdoor space should receive at least 3 hours of sunlight between 9am and 3pm at the winter solstice. - Dwellings should also be designed to avoid overshadowing of adjacent properties and to protect sunlight access to any habitable room or private outdoor living space of adjacent buildings to less than 4 hours between 9am and 3pm at the winter solstice (21 June).

-Figure 5 - Preferred private open space location principles
+Figure 4 - Preferred private open space location principles

-1.6.9 Energy and Water Efficiency
+1.5.9 Energy and Water Efficiency